-The Faculty of Applied Science & Engineering's Academic Plan was developed through a highly consultative process involving strategic planning since autumn 2009.
+The Faculty of Applied Science & Engineering's Academic Plan was developed through a highly consultative process involving strategic planning since autumn 2009 and was approved by Faculty Council on October 6, 2011.
 It renews our 2005 Stepping Up plan and affirms U of T Engineering's long-term goals, setting out the five-year measurable priorities that we will act upon.
 This Plan provides a framework for academic and administrative units to enhance collective contributions to our community and their disciplines.
-It allows us to measure, assess and adjust our activities, while maintaining a focus on our overarching vision: to be a leader among the world's very best engineering schools - in its discovery, creation and transfer of knowledge and technology through teaching as well as research.
+It allows us to measure, assess and adjust our activities, while maintaining a focus on our over-arching vision: to be a leader among the world's very best engineering schools - in its discovery, creation and transfer of knowledge and technology through teaching as well as research.